MrSaighnal/GCR-Google-Calendar-RAT/README.md

 1. The Title, which contains the unique ID, it means you can schedule multiple commands creating events having the same unique ID as name
 2. The Description, which contains the command to execute and the base64 encoded output using the pipe symbol as separator "|"

-# What a SOC analyst/defensor will see?
+# What a SOC analyst/Blue Teamer will see?
 This:
 ![image](https://github.com/MrSaighnal/GCR-Google-Calendar-RAT/assets/47419260/a2bf1f24-90a6-49ab-9a12-bcc7c999e2b3)
 ![image](https://github.com/MrSaighnal/GCR-Google-Calendar-RAT/assets/47419260/66dbd7b5-4060-4829-9229-99bb0c5a19e5)